PlugMania/ijmh/README.md

 <b>Changelog</b><br />
 v2.1.3<br />
-Added permission (ijmh.immunity.tar) that prevents slow on player. v2.1.2<br />
+Added permission (ijmh.immunity.tar) that prevents slow on player.
+Changed Struck by Lightning to check for non-user placed leaves. v2.1.2<br />
 Added AboveSeaLevel as option in Struck By Lightning<br />
 v2.1.1<br />